NasirMalik/shinnxcc/README.md

 ## Dependencies
-The project is using two dependencies:  `Moya` for networking and  `Cosmos`  for Stars in UI.
+The project is using two dependencies:<br />
+`Moya` for networking and  `Cosmos`  for Stars in UI.

 ## TODOz

 ✔ As the idea of CC is not a full fledge application so that's why there are some `TODOs` in the code e.g `UITests` and more `UI Tests` are needed.
-Currently just one `ViewModel` class is being tested  to show the way I write tests.
+Currently just one `ViewModel` class is being tested  to show the way I write tests.<br />
 ✔  Filter on top right of ViewController was planned but wasn't executed.